funkyOne/fortyTwo.Docs/Files.md

 `Name` parameter of `Content-Disposition` will be used as an id of the file in scope of the parent entity.
 So it must be unique within the entity scope.

-For example if your entity is supposed to have a screenshot, name your screenshot as `screenshot` when upoading and use this name when you need to pick out the screenshot from the entity files.
+For example if your entity is supposed to have a screenshot, name your file as `screenshot` when upoading and use this name when you need to pick out the screenshot from the entity files.

 Soon we will add `type` to files.
 So it will be easier to store and get multiple files of same `type` within an entity (or in global scope).